rsm-gh/akbl/README.md

   * When the section of a theme (keyboard-left, keyboard-right, etc..) has multiple zones.
   * When some zone has the morph (gradient) mode.
   * When some zone has the blink mode.

-### Why there are no distribution packages and the installation is so complex?

-Here is one good part of the answer:

-* Why not use `setuptools`:

-  * It does not feed some needs like installing systemd files.
-  * This module should always be avoided because all the software of a distribution shall be managed by the package manager.
-  * This feature may be interesting for python software that is multi-operative system, which is not the case for AKBL.

-* Why not let distributions do their thing?

-  * Normally, the GNU/Linux software is always released with installation batches, and then, the maintainers of each Distribution create a custom package and include it in their repositories.
-If you are a maintainer, you can feel free to do it.
-  * In the old times (before 2016) I used to create Debian packages, and I even had my own repository, but I do not have the time to maintain it anymore.
-It is too much time-consuming to release packages for each distribution (Debian, Ubuntu, ArchLinux...).
-  * Creating a package means that I made a release, I don't release AKBL.

-* Why not create a binary?

-  * Even if you can compile python code, I don't think that you will be able to include all the dependencies which some may be written in other languages.
-  * There is no much sense in compiling python software that is free code.

-* Why not using custom paths?

-  * The software files are kinda "complex".
-There are:
-    * Python module files
-    * Common resource files
-    * Binary files
-    * User files
-    * Systemd files
-    * Temp files
-    * Communication files

-    and every single file has a special location defined by GNU/Linux conventions.
-This should not be customized by a user.
-If you really want to do this, you can modify the setup script and the paths of the python file.

-* Why using a batch:
-  * Because it is the common way to install GNU/Linux software that does not come from any repository.
-  * Because it allows doing anything that it is necessary to do (Move files, start services, etc...).
-  * Because it works for any GNU/Linux distribution.
-I do not need to pass hours checking the dependencies of each distribution and making tests.
-  * Because it does not require releasing the code, it can be directly taken from GIT, which allows much more flexibility.

 # Python Bindings